 Community Ecology & Conservation of Salamanders

-With Worth Pugh (an incoming graduate student) and Dr. Mike Gangloff, we are studying how habitat and landscape influence the demographics and larval recruitment of hellbender salamanders (Cryptobranchus alleganiensis) in the Watauga River drainage.
-Animals will also be sampled for chytridmycosis.
-Finally, Worth has helped the lab begin a long-term study of the reproductive behaviors and life-history evolution of spotted salamanders (Ambystoma maculatum).
+My recently graduated MS student, Desiree’ Moffitt, investigated how community ecology and population size of five species of Plethodontid salamanders varies with elevation on Grandfather Mt., NC and she started the chytrid project.
+Worth Pugh (another recently graduated MS student) studied how habitat and landscape influence the demographics and larval recruitment of hellbender salamanders (Cryptobranchus alleganiensis) in the Watauga River drainage.
+Finally, Worth helped the lab begin a long-term study of the reproductive behaviors and life-history evolution of spotted salamanders (Ambystoma maculatum).
+Each year, the lab collects data on local breeding populations.
+We have recently begun a comparative study to investigate under what conditions Ambystoma evolve bright warning coloration.

 Lynn Siefferman, Ph.D.